RichardLitt/birdinginvermont.com/src/nfc-species/dunl.md

 ##### Black Tern (Pieplow 2017)

-The Black Tern's Grate can be similar; however, this call is mostly given during aggression (Pieplow 2017), and from the examples in Pieplow, it tends to be much more widely spread across the frequency range, from 1-8khz, and it can appear to by polyphonic.
+The Black Tern's grate call can be similar; however, this call is mostly given during aggression (Pieplow 2017), and from the examples in Pieplow, it tends to be much more widely spread across the frequency range, from 1-8khz, and it can appear to by polyphonic.
 A glance at the spectrogram should eliminate this rare species (especially in Vermont).

 ##### Wilson's Plover (Pieplow 2017)